livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 10.1 Cryptographic identity

-A cryptographic identity is the association between a graph identity and at least one public key used to verify signatures.
+A cryptographic identity is the association between an identity and at least one public key used to verify signatures.

 Constraint:

-1. Authorship claims are verified against stored public keys.
+- Authorship claims are verified against stored public keys.

 This file does not define key storage layout or rotation rules.